Days of week on Hebrew calendar: The four gates

 Since three arrangements cannot occur within the fixed calendar, most holidays can each occur on one of four possible days.

-All the holy days and festivals fall in the months of Nisan through Tishrei, months one to seven.
+All the major holy days and festivals fall in the months of Nisan through Tishrei, months one to seven.
 These months always have the same number of days, alternating 30 and 29.
 The next two months are Cheshvan and Kislev, months eight and nine.
 Both or either of these months can have either 29 or 30 days, allowing for adjustments to be made and the schedule in the coming year to be manipulated.
 (On a regular year, Cheshvan has 29 days and Kislev has 30 days).
 The months of Tevet and Shevat, months ten and eleven, have 29 and 30 days respectively.
 Finally, in a regular year the month of Adar has 29 days, while in a leap year Adar I of 30 days is added before the regular Adar, which becomes Adar II of 29 days.
 The result is that the period from 1 Tevet to 29 Cheshvan is fixed, except that in a leap year Adar I of 30 days is added; and all adjustments are made using 29/30 Cheshvan and/or 29/30 Kislev.

 The period from 1 Adar (or Adar II, in leap years) to 29 Cheshvan contains all of the festivals specified in the Bible - Purim (14 Adar), Pesach (15 Nisan), Shavuot (6 Sivan), Rosh Hashanah (1 Tishrei), Yom Kippur (10 Tishrei), Sukkot (15 Tishrei), and Shemini Atzeret (22 Tishrei).
 This period is fixed, during which no adjustments are made.
 The result is that all dates from 1 Nisan through 29 (or 30) Cheshvan can each fall on one of four days of the week.
 Dates during Kislev can fall on any of six days of the week; during Tevet and Shevat, five days; and dates during Adar (or Adar I and II, in leap years) can each fall on one of four days of the week.